-The relative of the kettlebell lock-out is the kettlebell drop, the drop goes from lock-out into racking position, note that the drop is different if you’re doing a full snatch and does not return into racking then.
-I’m covering the drop for racking, the half drop.
+The kettlebell drop doesn’t always get the attention it deserves as a topic of its own.
+The kettlebell drop goes from overhead lock-out into the racking position, note that the drop is different if you’re doing a full snatch and does not return into racking then.
+I’m covering the kettlebell drop from racking, the half drop.
+This drop either enters the backswing, hang, or path to dead.

-In a drop where you do not want to take advantage of the eccentric phase, you’ll want to bring your body towards the weight by bringing the heels off the ground, essentially bringing in two factors that will be slowing down and taking the impact of the weight, that is the calfs/ankles and quads/knees, a third one could be brought into play if required, and only if the previous two did not do the job, that is the hips and coming into a squat, but only when working with extremely heavy weight should you even have to think about this last one.
+In a drop where you do not want to take advantage of the eccentric phase, you’ll want to bring your body towards the weight by bringing the heels off the ground, essentially bringing in two factors that will be slowing down and take the impact of the weight, that is the calves/ankles and quads/knees, a third one could be brought into play if required, and only if the previous two did not do the job, that is the hips and coming into a squat, but only when working with extremely heavy weight should you even have to think about this last one.
+The following video demonstrates the heels coming off the ground.

-When the weight is coming down, you come onto the balls of your feet, bringing your upper-body closer to the weight, as soon as the weight is coming into racking position the calfs will provide the first deceleration until the heels are on the ground, then the knees bend to provide the last deceleration with the quads.
-After a drop it’s common to come into full body lockout.
+When the weight is coming down, you come onto the balls of your feet, bringing your upper body closer to the weight, as soon as the weight is coming into a racking position the calves will provide the first deceleration until the heels are on the ground, then the knees bend to provide the last deceleration with the quads.
+After a drop, it’s common to come into full body lockout.

-Only if you’re performing a controlled drop for the eccentric phase of the press should the body be locked out when receiving the kettlebell, doing so with any other variation of the drop could be cause for knee or other injuries.
+Only if you’re performing a controlled drop for the eccentric phase of the press should the body be tense and all joints straight when receiving the kettlebell, doing so with any other variation of the drop could be a cause for knee or other injuries.

 - lift heels